About the AACC

 Works to her credit include the design of the Moricetown First Nations Flag and illustrations for the Wet’suwet’en Children’s First Language book series, which included “The Pink and Sockeye Salmon”, a story about bullying.

-She is passionate about working in the Northwest Coast Indian style and is very excited to promote west coast art with our 'Pass the Feather' programs.
+Charrine is owner of Wet'suwet'en Native Arts in Morricetown, B.C.
+She is passionate about working in the Northwest Coast Indian style and is very excited to promote west coast art with our AACC programs.